Jan Błachowicz

 Jan Maciej Błachowicz ([ˈjan bwaˈxɔvitʂ]; born 24 February 1983) is a Polish professional mixed martial artist.
-He currently competes in the Light Heavyweight division for the Ultimate Fighting Championship (UFC), where he is a former UFC Light Heavyweight Champion.
+He currently competes in the Light Heavyweight division of the Ultimate Fighting Championship (UFC), where he is a former UFC Light Heavyweight Champion.
+Błachowicz is the second Polish fighter to win a UFC title after Joanna Jędrzejczyk and the first male Polish champion.
 A professional since 2007, he also competed for KSW and is the former KSW Light Heavyweight Champion.
-He is the second Polish champion in UFC history, after Joanna Jędrzejczyk, and the first male Polish champion.
-As of January 24, 2023, he is #3 in the UFC light heavyweight rankings.
+As of 28 October 2025, he is #5 in the UFC light heavyweight rankings.

 Background

-Growing up in Cieszyn, Poland, Błachowicz started training martial arts – initially judo at the age of nine – due to the influence of action movies.
+Growing up in Cieszyn, Poland, Błachowicz started training in martial arts – initially judo at the age of nine – due to the influence of action movies, he also did grappling, muay thai (where he achieved 34 wins) and won tournaments in both sports before transitioning into mixed martial arts.

 Mixed martial arts career

 KSW

 Błachowicz entered in KSWs inaugural <95 kg (209 lb) Tournament at KSW 9.
 Defeating three opponents in one night, Błachowicz was able to claim the tournament crown.
 His first opponent was Martin Zawada, who he defeated by unanimous decision.
 Błachowicz was able to defeat his next two opponents by armbar, including the notable opponent Antoni Chmielewski.

 Błachowicz went on to defeat Christian M'Pumbu four months later via armbar, before defeating previously unbeaten Maro Perak in December 2008.

 Looking to expand his horizons after the very successful year 2008, Błachowicz accepted the invitation of Tomasz Drwal and joined him at the Throwdown Training Center in San Diego for a few months.
 He agreed to temporarily fight at Heavyweight, against Lloyd Marshbanks under the War Gods banner, but the event was canceled.
 Despite suffering a serious knee injury in July, Błachowicz continued his training, as he agreed to fight "somewhere in Mexico".
 About three weeks later, his knee suddenly popped in training when executing a takedown.
 The anterior cruciate ligament in his right knee was destroyed, making a knee reconstruction after his return to Poland inevitable.